brijeshc1307/CPP/InterwiewQuestions.md

 ---

 ### Q2.
-Explain function overriding and write a program.
+Explain function overriding and write a program and explain code.

 **Function Overriding:**
 When a derived class provides its own implementation of a function already defined in its base class.